Mikaela/mikaela.github.io/n/dns.md

 ### Android

-Use either `cloudflare-dns.com` (which doesn't have ECS) or `dns.google` (which has ECS) as the _Private DNS_ server as they have special handling and are thus DNS over HTTPS instead of the usual DNS over TLS.
+Use either `cloudflare-dns.com` (which doesn't have ECS) or `dns.google` (which has ECS) as the _Private DNS_ server as they have special handling and are thus DNS over HTTPS3 instead of the usual DNS over TLS.
 This can be confirmed with [`https://1.1.1.1/help`](https://one.one.one.one/help) (when using `cloudflare-dns.com`).